Respect. Inclusion. Affirmation.

 Pyramid Youth Group

-Sessions are run by our LGBTQ+ Youth Worker, along with support staff.
+Sessions are run by our LGBTQI+ Youth Worker, along with support staff and volunteers.

-Group members are asked to complete a New Members Form and will have an introductory conversation with the Youth Worker before being invited to join the group; this is to preserve confidentiality, and protect existing group members.
+If you are looking to join, you are asked to complete a New Members Form and will have an introductory conversation with the Youth Worker via Zoom before being invited to join the group; this is to preserve confidentiality and protect existing group members.
+After that, you’ll have access to the youth group, where you’ll be put on our mailing list to access Zoom details and information about in-person sessions.

 Confidential is another word to say ‘private’.